-Spring is arriving earlier and earlier every year it seems.
-Normally Instagram is overflowing with blossom photos, each more beautiful than the other.
-This year with the corona virus a lot less...
-In previous springs in Japan they went en masse to the parks and temple gardens to celebrate under the sakura blossoms.
+Spring seems to arrive earlier and earlier every year.
+Normally Instagram is overflowing with blossom photos, each more beautiful than the last.
+This year with the coronavirus, there are a lot less...
+In previous springs, people in Japan flocked to the parks and temple gardens to celebrate under the sakura blossoms.
 Let's take a moment to reflect on this beautiful display of nature.
 Where does this fascination come from and what do they usually do under those trees?

-It was sometime in early spring, I think, during my year in Nagasaki, that my Japanese friends took me to admire the blossoms.
-I didn't fully understand the excitement until I arrived at Saikaibashi park.
-There were almost 1,000 cherry blossom trees in full bloom, what a wonderful sight the sea of pink blossom petals was.
-Once you have enjoyed such an overwhelming display of flowers, you will understand the Japanese love for the sakura much better!
+It was sometime in early spring I think, during my year in Nagasaki, that my Japanese friends took me to see the cherry blossoms.
+I didn't quite understand the excitement until I got to Saikaibashi Park.
+There were almost 1,000 cherry blossom trees in full bloom, what a sight that sea of pink petals was.
+Once you've had the chance to enjoy such an overwhelming display of flowers, you'll understand the Japanese love for the sakura much better!

 What is sakura?

 Sakura, the Japanese name for cherry blossom, are the flowers of the Prunus.
-Better said of the Prunus Serrulata and don't let the cherries in the name fool you, because this blossom variety has nothing to do with that.
-I read that they are native to the Himalayas, but now you can find them all over the Northern Hemisphere.
-People from Europe to Japan, China, Korea, Canada and the United States enjoy this beautiful blossom.
+Or rather the Prunus Serrulata and don't let the cherries in the name fool you, because this blossom species has nothing to do with them.
+I read that they originally come from the Himalayas, but now you can find them all over the Northern Hemisphere.
+From Europe to Japan, China, Korea, Canada and the United States people enjoy this beautiful blossom splendor.
 Only in Japan have they elevated this enjoyment to a true art.

-There are as many as 100 different types of sakura in Japan.
-Most trees bear light pink and white blossoms, with five leaves that have a dent at the top.
-But there are also variants that have many more leaves.
+There are over 100 different types of sakura in Japan.
+Most trees produce light pink and white blossoms, with five petals that have a small dent at the top.
+However, there are also varieties that have many more petals.

-The flowering time of sakura is very short, only a few days in early spring.
-And because it is of the utmost importance that you know exactly where and when the trees bloom at their best, there is a real “Sakura Weather Forecast”.
-The sakura front, which is the name for the advance of the blossom from south to north Japan, is carefully mapped with dates and everything.
+The blooming period of sakura is very short, only a few days in early spring.
+And because it is of the utmost importance that you know exactly where and when the trees bloom at their best, there is a real “Sakura Weather Report”.
+The sakura front, that is the name of the advance of the blossom from south to north Japan, is carefully mapped with dates and everything.

 Hanami: Everything passes

-Hanami literally means “flower viewing” and the Japanese prefer to do this with a nice picnic under the blossom trees.
-The picnic baskets are mainly filled with: chirashizushi (sushi rice with the ingredients sprinkled on top), inarizushi (tofu bags filled with sushi rice) and sakura mochi (rice cakes filled with sweet beans).
+Hanami literally means “flower viewing” and the Japanese love to do this with a nice picnic under the blossom trees.
+The picnic baskets are mainly filled with: chirashizushi (sushi rice with the ingredients sprinkled over it), inarizushi (tofu bags filled with sushi rice) and sakura mochi (rice cakes filled with sweet beans).

-Hanami began in the Heian period (794-1192).
-The blossoms symbolize transience, everything in life is temporary and that is why we should enjoy it to the fullest.
-That all sounds a bit melancholic, but the blossom petals also convey the feeling of change, nothing has to stay as it is.
+Hanami started in the Heian period (794-1192).
+The blossoms symbolize transience, everything in life is temporary and therefore we should enjoy it to the fullest.
+That all sounds a bit melancholic, but the blossom petals also convey the feeling of change, nothing has to stay the same.
 And that in turn gives hope in sad periods.

 A delicious plate of chirashizushi (sushi rice with the ingredients sprinkled over it)